fsmosca/project-management-app/README.md

 # Project Management Tool

 This app tool is created using [ReactPy](https://reactpy.dev/docs/guides/getting-started/index.html).
 This is used to record the progress and issues in a simplified fabrication and construction activities in an oil and gas typical project.
-Data is stored in sqlite database.
+Data is stored in sqlite database utilizing the [SQLModel](https://sqlmodel.tiangolo.com/) libary.

 ## A. Dashboard